barneydesmond/blog/_posts/2013-08-13-osorezan-and-the-lake.markdown

 Caption: The shoreline curves gently away into the distance~

 {% insert_image 20130813-DS8_4878.jpg %}
 Caption: I'm not quite sure of the symbolism here, but this looks like another Jizou statue, this time inside a lotus-shaped cocoon with an altar in front.
-It looks like offerings are made or burnt at the altar, but I'm not sure what sort.
+This is part of a memorial to the many victims of the great earthquake in 2011.

 The quietness of the lake is punctuated by the sharp peal of a bell next to the lotus statue where people come to pray.
 In Japanese Buddhism, Jizou is a guardian of lost souls, particularly those of children who died before their parents or were stillborn.
 There's not a lot of people here, but it mostly looks like families, and the kids are more than happy to ring the bell.
 It's a pure and crystal clear sound, just like the waters.